boatnoodles/curriculum-nextagram-template/README.md

 - ensure environment variables are configured appropriately
 - migrations will not run in interactive mode when FLASK_ENV is set to 'production'
-- It's important to set your own `SECRET_KEY` environment variable and keep that private.
+- It's important to set your own `SECRET_KEY` environment variable and keep that privacy.

 ---